The Unexpected Causes Of Your Constipation

 There are generally two types of SIBO, hydrogen- or methane-predominant.
-Constipation is often present with methane-predominant SIBO.
+Constipation3 is often present with methane-predominant SIBO.
 The more methane you have, the slower your transit time is.

 Methane may cause the constipation, or constipation may cause high methane levels because methanogens tend to like a slow transit environment, and when you're constipated, you might get an increase in methane-producing species.
 It's a vicious cycle.

-A lower level of serotonin in the gut is often found in methane producers.
+A lower level of serotonin4 in the gut is often found in methane producers.
 Serotonin is a neurotransmitter that supports intestinal movement (peristalsis), which helps push waste through the colon.

 Hydrogen and methane breath testing is the most common method of testing SIBO.
 Your doctor or naturopath can refer you to get tested.